Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/running-on-linux.md

 As of SDK 1.4.0, the SDK P/Invokes UDev's shared library `libudev.so`.
 This library can have multiple names (usually including a version number, e.g. `libudev.so.1`), so we target the lowest common denominator name: `libudev`.
-As of .NET 7, the .NET library resolver is currently not capable of automatically resolving the full path / name of this dependency.
+As of .NET 7, the .NET library resolver is not capable of automatically resolving the full path / name of this dependency.

 As such, it will likely be required that you create a symbolic link from your shared library directory, typically `/usr/lib`, to the real location of libudev.